numical/my-finances/docs/authentication-options.md

   * a storage mechanism
   * handled by browser
   * set-cookie headers with flags
-  * use samesite adn secureflag
+  * use samesite and secureflag

 ## Bearer Tokens